sierisimo/publications/TDDWithURMAndKotlin/part3_jump.md

 This time we are going to take the hard part, the `jump` function.
 It should be easy right?
 Let's remember what the jump function does:

 > "It takes two positions as parameters and an instruction number.
-If the value of registers at positions are equal, then it move execution to the instruction number"
+If the value of registers at positions are equal, then it moves execution to the instruction number"

 #### What?!?